-Attorney General Frosh announces $1.85 billion settlement with student loan servicer Navient - NewsBreak
+Attorney General Frosh Announces $1.85 Billion Settlement with Student Loan Servicer Navient - NewsBreak

 The settlement includes an injunction that requires Navient to explain the benefits of income-driven repayment plans and to offer to estimate income-driven payment amounts before placing borrowers into optional forbearances.
 Additionally, Navient must train specialists who will advise distressed borrowers concerning alternative repayment options and counsel public service workers concerning PSLF and related programs.
 The Consent Order also prohibits compensating customer service agents in a manner that incentivizes them to minimize time spent counseling borrowers.

 Consumers receiving private-loan debt relief under the settlement will receive a notice from Navient.
 Federal loan borrowers who are eligible for a restitution payment will receive a postcard in the mail from the settlement administrator later this spring.
 Federal loan borrowers who qualify for relief under this settlement do not need to take any action except update or create their studentaid.gov account to ensure the U.S. Department of Education has their current address.
-Additional information is available at https://www.NavientAGSettlement.com .
+For more information, visit www.NavientAGSettlement.com.

 Joining Attorney General Frosh in today’s settlement are the attorneys general of Arizona, Arkansas, California, Colorado, Connecticut, the District of Columbia, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia, Washington, and Wisconsin.

-Consumers who had student loans serviced by Navient and have questions about this week’s settlement may visit this link for Frequently Asked Questions, or contact the Attorney General’s Consumer Protection Division at 410-528-8662.
+Consumers who had student loans serviced by Navient and have questions about today’s settlement may visit https://bit.ly/3K9e0CP for Frequently Asked Questions, or contact the Attorney General’s Consumer Protection Division at 410-528-8662.